theopenconversationkit/tock/docs/_en/dev/feature-technical-designs/1696-gcp-secrets.md

 You should isolate your critical environment in a separate GCP project (and kube cluster).
 Nevertheless sometime you may have only 1 GCP project for non production, if you have multiple non-production TOCK environment that needs to live under the same GCP project (for instance feature based environment for testing purposes) you will need to prefix your GCP secrets names.

-The `SECRET_STORAGE_PREFIX` part of the naming is here for that, we recommand using those naming, but your are free to configuration different prefix using **tock_gen_ai_orchestrator_secret_storage_prefix_name** environment variable (the value of this environment variable should respect GCP constraints or be normalizedfollowing the same rules as namespace normalization ?).
+The `SECRET_STORAGE_PREFIX` part of the naming is here for that, we recommand using those naming, but your are free to configuration different prefix using **tock_gen_ai_secret_prefix** environment variable (the value of this environment variable should respect GCP constraints or be normalizedfollowing the same rules as namespace normalization ?).

 | `SECRET_STORAGE_PREFIX` value | Description |
 | --- | --- |